WRFan/ubuntu/README.md

 So I finally got it working, but then ubuntu messed up the module load order, I wrote about it above.

-Now let me point some other stuff that occurs to me. dmesg output is insufficient.
+Now let me point out some other stuff as it occurs to me. dmesg output is insufficient.
 I want to read everything that occurs during boot.
 That stuff is not written anywhere on Ubuntu.
 They will tell you to pause the boot sequence.
 Wonderful!
 By the time Ubuntu notices you hit the pause key, half the text is already gone.
-So you have to reboot all over, feverishly hitting the pause key, hoping you the boot process will pause at the right moment.
+So you have to reboot all over, feverishly hitting the pause key, hoping the boot process will pause at the right moment.
 Is this some kind of "Hit the keyboard as fast as you can" contest?

 Disabled apparmor in Grub.
 Checking: